The shape of differential radial flow $v_0(p_T)$, not its zero-crossing, carries physical information: Appendix

 \subsection{The observables in range $A$ expressed using variables in the full range}

-The average transverse momentum in an event and its ensemble average in $A$ is given { } Note that the integral involving $\lr{n_A(\pT)\delta N_A}$ is a higher-order term, corresponding to the correlated fluctuation of the spectral shape and integrated multiplicity.
-The other term represents per-particle average transverse momentum, i.e., if we calculate $\lr{\pT}$ on a per-track basis instead of per-event basis, then Eq.~\eqref{eq:a2} would be exact.
-From these, we obtain,
+The event-wise mean transverse momentum in $A$ and its ensemble average are given by { } The integral involving $\lr{n_A(\pT)\delta N_A}$ is a higher-order term corresponding to the correlated fluctuation of spectral shape and integrated multiplicity.
+The other term represents the per-particle average transverse momentum: if we calculate $\lr{\pT}$ on a per-track basis instead of an event-by-event basis, Eq.~\eqref{eq:a2} would be exact.
+From these, we obtain

-The appearance of $\lr{\pT}_A$ is critical, because it absorbs $\delta N_A$, i.e., the contribution from the fluctuation of $N_A$.
-In particular, since $A$ is a subrange, $N_A$ still fluctuates even if $N$ is fixed.
+The appearance of $\lr{\pT}_A$ is critical because it absorbs the contribution from $\delta N_A$.
+Note that since $A$ is a subrange, $N_A$ still fluctuates even if the total multiplicity $N$ is fixed.